In addition to Green Seal or Green Leaf Hotels. Follow these easy eco-friendly tips to help the environment and maybe even SAVE MONEY.

-- Look for Green Seal or Green Leaf certified hotels.
+3. Look for Green Seal or Green Leaf certified hotels.
 As the popularity of green travel grows, so do the number of “green hotels.”
 If a hotel is Green Seal or Green Leaf certified, it means the daily operations are run with a certain sustainability strategy in mind.
-Green hotels focus on things like water and energy conservation, solid waste management, indoor air quality, building infrastructure, land use and community outreach.
+Green hotels focus on things like water and energy conservation.
+As well as solid waste management, indoor air quality, building infrastructure, land use and community outreach.
 As you research lodging options, make sure to ask hotel management if they are green certified.

-- Choose a hotel that recycles.
+4. Choose a hotel that recycles.
 Before you book your stay, check to see if your hotel recycles.
-Green certified or not, many hotels have recycling services so you can appropriately deposit the waste you have accumulated during your stay.
+Green certified or not, many hotels have recycling services.
+So therefore you can appropriately deposit the waste.
+If you have accumulated during your stay.

 If you like to conserve energy:

-- Rent a hybrid car.
+9. Rent a hybrid or electric car.
 Reduce your carbon emissions by renting a hybrid vehicle when you plan on driving long distances.
 A Toyota Prius produces about 55 percent less carbon dioxide than other vehicles of the same class with emission control devices, and it still provides the same comfort and a decent amount of trunk space for luggage.

 If you strive to maintain a green lifestyle with your activities:

 Making small changes to your normal travel routine can really make a big difference.
-If you’re interested in finding out just how big your carbon footprint is, visit The Nature Conservancy online and use the carbon footprint calculator to measure your individual impact on the climate.
+If you’re interested in finding out just how big your carbon footprint is, visit The Nature Conservancy online and use the carbon footprint calculator.
+All to measure your individual impact on the climate.